Personal Injury Lawyer in Augusta, GA

 When pursuing a personal injury claim, you must establish all elements of negligence and fault before the statute of limitations for your claim expires.
 In Georgia, you have a statute of limitations of two years from the date of injury, during which you must file an a personal injury claim or lose your right to do so.
 Learn more about the stature of limitations for personal injury in Georgia.

-What Damages Can Be Recovered in Georgia Personal Injury Claims?
+What Damages Can Be Recovered in Augusta Personal Injury Claims?

 There are different types of damages that you can recover when you pursue an personal injury claim in Augusta, including economic damages and noneconomic damages.
 Economic damages are those that can be easily calculated with available data, such as lost wages and medical expenses.
 Noneconomic damages are those which are intangible and not as easy to calculate, such as pain and suffering and emotional distress.